-Discover how research groups are leveraging the power of SIRIUS to elevate their metabolomics data analysis across various fields, including drug discovery, diagnostics, food industry, environmental toxicology, and materials science.
-Explore exciting discoveries and find out how our tools can empower you to uncover the next groundbreaking molecule.
+• Discoveries: Explore how research groups are leveraging the power of SIRIUS to elevate their metabolomics data analysis across various fields, including drug discovery, diagnostics, food industry, environmental toxicology, and materials science.
 For an extensive list of discoveries, click here.

-SIRIUS is setting new standards in molecular identification, enabling the elucidation of previously uncharted compounds, and making a valuable contribution to both science and industry.
-Our commitment is to continue improving SIRIUS and shaping the future of metabolomics research by initiating new research projects to further this mission.
+• Projects: Our commitment is to continue improving SIRIUS and shaping the future of metabolomics research by initiating new research projects.

 Microbial breakdown, facilitated by microorganisms like bacteria and fungi, plays a pivotal role in decomposing organic matter.
 (Image by Thomas Breher on Pixabay)